-If the drawing is a Toon Boom Vector Graphic (.tvg) file, it will use that drawing's line art layer by default.

--userunderlaylayer <art layer></art When using the -addunderlay option to add a Toon Boom Vector Graphic (.tvg) file to a drawing's overlay art layer, this parameter can be used to specify which art layer in the specified drawing to add to the overlay art layer.
-Otherwise, the specified drawing's line art layer will be used.
-The following values are supported:
+Parameter Description used to specify which art layer in the source drawing to add to the target drawing's underlay art layer.
+Otherwise, the source drawing's line art layer will be used.
+The following values are supported: overlayart lineart colorart underlayart -keep_birmap_transform When replacing the artwork in a bitmap art layer, this option preserves the geometric transformations that were done on this bitmap art layer with the result tool. -clearlayers <art layers=""></art> Removes the artwork from the specified art layer. overlayart lineart colorart underlayart More than one art layer can be specified by separating them with commas, like so: -clearlayers overlayart, underlayart

-overlayart

-• lineart

-• colorart

-• underlayart

--clearlayers <art layers=""></art> Removes the artwork from the specified art layer.

-• overlayart

-• lineart

-• colorart

-• underlayart

-More than one art layer can be specified by separating them with commas, like so:

--clearlayers overlayart, underlayart